Victoria and Albert Museum: Textiles

-The collection of textiles consists of more than 53,000 examples, mainly western European though all populated continents are represented, dating from the 1st century AD to the present, this is the largest such collection in the world.
+The collection of textiles consists of more than 53,000 items, mainly western European though all populated continents are represented, dating from the 1st century AD to the present.
+This is the largest such collection in the world.
 Techniques represented include weaving, printing, quilting embroidery, lace, tapestry and carpets.
-These are classified by technique, countries of origin and date of production.
-The collections are well represented in these areas: early silks from the Near East, lace, European tapestries and English medieval church embroidery.
+Represented in the collection are early silks from the Near East, lace, European tapestries and English medieval church embroidery.